Bern Medtech Collaboration Call 2024

 • Requested funds in CHF.

 Submission: Proposals must be marked as confidential and be submitted by email (see Submit Proposal button below).
-Notice that no automatic acknowledgment of receipt will be sent after submission.
+Notice that no automatic acknowledgement of receipt will be sent after submission.

 Evaluation process

-The Evaluation Committee, which according to the above-mentioned Collaboration Agreement consists of one representative each from INSEL (currently Prof. Dr. Thomas Geiser) and UniBE (currently Prof. Dr. Hugues Abriel) and two representatives from CSEM (currently Jens Krauss and Josef Hayoz), evaluates the submitted project proposals with the support of 15 experts as follows:
+The Evaluation Committee, which according to the above-mentioned Collaboration Agreement consists of one representative each from INSEL (currently Danielle Krebs) and UniBE (currently Prof. Dr. Hugues Abriel) and two representatives from CSEM (currently Jens Krauss and Josef Hayoz), evaluates the submitted project proposals with the support of experts as follows:

-• In a meeting towards the end of November 2023, the two experts who have reviewed a proposal will briefly present it to the Evaluation Committee and the other participating experts and make a reasoned recommendation to accept/reject the proposal.
+• In a meeting towards the end of November 2024, the two experts who have reviewed a proposal will briefly present it to the Evaluation Committee and make a reasoned recommendation to accept/reject the proposal.

-• Before mid-December, all applicants will be informed whether their proposal has been accepted or rejected and, in case of acceptance, whether the requested funds have been granted in full or only in part.
+• Before mid-December 2024, all applicants will be informed whether their proposal has been accepted or rejected and, in case of acceptance, whether the requested funds have been granted in full or only in part.
+This decision of the Evaluation Committee will be final and cannot be contested.
+No feedback will be given as to why a proposal was accepted or rejected.

 General information and principal conditions